||King's College London, 2004

 Mark has lectured on aviation law at the General Civil Aviation Authority of United Arab Emirates, Singapore Aviation Academy, and McGill University; he has spoken at conferences across Canada and overseas.
 His academic work has been published in leading journals and cited by the Quebec Superior Court.

 Mark has represented clients before the Federal Court of Canada as well as the provincial courts of Ontario, British Columbia, Alberta, Newfoundland & Labrador and Quebec pursuant to a special permit.

-Mark enjoys working on complex litigation and he defends clients in mass tort proceedings involving both property and personal injury claims.
-Mark’s working knowledge of various European languages also assists him in efficiently and effectively handling multinational and pluri-jurisdictional disputes.
-Outside of work, Mark enjoys traveling the world and he has been to all six continents; his adventures while on his travels equip him well in understanding global transportation networks and what happens when things go wrong.
+Outside of work, Mark enjoys traveling the world and he has been to all six continents and more than sixty countries.
+His adventures while in the air and on the ground equip him well in understanding global transportation networks and what happens when things go wrong.

 - Case Comment: Stott v.
 Thomas Cook Tour Operators Ltd. UKSC 15 & Thibodeau v.
 Air Canada SCC 67 (39 Annals of Air & Space Law 683, 2014)

 - Montreal Convention Ousts All: Canadian Courts rule on Exclusivity (38 Annals of Air & Space Law 544, 2013) cited by Hamilton J.C.S. in Zoungrana c.
 Air Algerie (2016 QCCS 2311) dismissing a class action brought in Quebec Superior Court following the fatal incident involving flight AH501

 - Transatlantic Engagement: Canada and the EU yet to commit to married aviation policy (Aviation & Regulation, IFCAP, 2009)